 top of page

-Farinata di Cavolo Nero e Borlotti
+Farinata di Cavolo Nero e Borlotti: A Tuscan Comfort Food

 By Master Chef Gianluca Deiana Abis

-1. History
+1. A Glimpse into History

-Farinata di cavolo nero e borlotti is a classic example of Tuscany’s cucina povera, or peasant cooking.
-While farinata is most famously associated with Ligurian chickpea flour pancakes, in Tuscany the term also refers to a hearty, rustic soup thickened with cornmeal or polenta.
-This dish combines two Tuscan staples: cavolo nero (black kale) and borlotti beans, which are simmered together into a warming, satisfying meal.
-Historically, this recipe was a way to stretch simple ingredients into a nourishing dish that could feed the entire family.
-Today, it remains a beloved winter comfort food, reflecting Tuscany’s rich culinary heritage and deep respect for seasonal, local produce.
+Farinata di cavolo nero e borlotti is a classic example of Tuscany’s cucina povera, which means peasant cooking.
+While farinata is famous for its chickpea flour pancakes in Liguria, in Tuscany, the term also refers to a hearty soup thickened with cornmeal or polenta.
+This dish combines two staples of Tuscan cuisine: cavolo nero (black kale) and borlotti beans.
+These ingredients are simmered together to create a warming and satisfying meal.

 • 1 bunch cavolo nero (black kale), stems removed, leaves chopped